octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 ---

 ## Connecting to the network
 The tezos-client and Tezos RPC needs to be connected to a Tezos node.
-You can connect to your own tezos node [[2]](/tezos-basics/introduction_to_cli_and_rpc#references) or you can use a community node on the Tezos mainnet or on a Tezos testnet.
+You can connect to your own [tezos node](/deploy-a-node/introduction) or you can use a community node on the Tezos mainnet or on a Tezos testnet.

 [Here](https://tezostaquito.io/docs/rpc_nodes/) you can find a list of community nodes on the mainnet and testnet.